FC Morkovice

 FC Morkovice is a Czech football club located in Morkovice-Slížany in the Zlín Region.
 It currently plays in the fifth tier of Czech football.
-The club has taken part in the Czech Cup numerous times, reaching the second round in 2005–06.
+The club has played five seasons in the Czech Fourth Division, most recently in the 2012–13 season.
+Morkovice has taken part in the Czech Cup numerous times, reaching the second round in 2005–06.
+They have also had success in the Zlín Region Governor's Cup, winning the cup in 2012 and finishing as runners-up in 2018.